 If the trace is queried out, you can see the trace’s brief information, including the message’s attributes and its sending and receiving status.

-Click View Trace to see the complete trace diagram.
+Click Details.
+In the unfolded area, click View Trace to see the complete trace diagram.

 The message trace diagram consists of 3 parts: